banteg/multicall.py/readme.md

 ### Environment Variables

-- GAS_LIMIT sets overridable default gas limit for Multicall to prevent out of gas errors.
+- GAS_LIMIT: sets overridable default gas limit for Multicall to prevent out of gas errors.
 Default: 50,000,000
+- MULTICALL_DEBUG: if set, sets logging level for all library loggers to logging.DEBUG